 7/ Glacier Peak – 10,541′

 Glacier Peak (Dakobed in native language) is one of Washington’s most active volcanoes, rising 10,541 feet in the North Cascades.
-Its remote location makes it less crowded but harder to reach.
-That is why, I am including it at the end among the nearby Seattle mountains.
+Its remote location makes it less crowded and harder to reach from Seattle.
+That is why, I included it at the end among the nearby Seattle mountains.

 Activities: